Greg Papa: Other

 Papa also does work for NBC Sports California, notably for broadcasts of the California Golden Bears football and basketball teams.
 He has also done San Jose Stealth and San Francisco Dragons lacrosse games.

 Papa is also formerly host of Chronicle Live, a nightly Bay Area sports talk show covering all Bay Area sports.
 He was also the play-by-play announcer for HardBall 6: 2000 Edition and some of his Oakland A's broadcast audio was in the 2011 film Moneyball.

 In 2017, Papa began co-hosting The Happy Hour, a conversational discussion sports program on NBC Sports Bay Area, with sports anchor Kelli Johnson and media personality Ray Ratto.

 The Happy Hour was cancelled by NBC Sports Bay Area in 2018 with the last airing on December 21, 2018.

 Personal

-Papa resides in Danville, California with his wife, the former Angela Garay.
-They have four children: Alexandra, Danielle, Erika and Nicolas.
-Papa has a son, Derek, from his first marriage.
+Papa resides in the Bay Area, he has five children.
 His brother, the late Gary Papa, was a long time sportscaster for WPVI in Philadelphia.
-His other family members are associated with National Fire Adjustment Co., Inc; his grandfather Bernard founded the company in 1922 and father Frank (1926-2019) served as its longtime chairman.
+His other family members are associated with National Fire Adjustment Co., Inc; his grandfather Bernard founded the company in 1922 and father Frank (1926–2019) served as its longtime chairman.

+On August 1, 2025, Papa announced that he had been diagnosed with cancer and would step away from his broadcast duties while recovering.